-If you are acting as a caregiver for an elderly loved one, chances are you have had to find a way to deal with increased amounts of stress since you started acting in this capacity.
-If you have not yet considered meditation, you should know that it is an easy and effective way to manage stress and avoid burnout.
-In this article we will explore some of the techniques used in meditation and the benefits of using this time-tested technique for managing and reducing stress.
+If you are acting as a caregiver for an elderly loved one, chances are you have had to find a way to deal with increased amounts of stress.
+Meditation can be an easy and effective way to manage the stress of senior caregiving and help to avoid the very real possibility of burnout.
+Below we explore (1) why meditation is good for senior caregivers, (2) what some of the meditation techniques that you can use and (3) what benefits you may find in using this time-tested technique for managing and reducing stress.

 Mindful meditation involves training your mind to refrain from reacting to your circumstances.
 Frequently, as a caregiver, you will find yourself in frustrating or otherwise stressful circumstances.
 When you allow your mind to react to these circumstances (as opposed to simply responding to them) the effect can be devastating on your personal health: your reaction frequently only serves to increase the stress level and triggers physical changes in your body, such as increased blood pressure, disturbed sleep patterns, an inability to focus on the task at hand, and so on.